Tooth Extractions New York

 Saving Your Oral Health From Future Problems

-Why Do I Need an Extraction?
+Why Do I Need a Tooth Extraction?

-• Serious Dental Infection: If the pulp, which is the innermost layer of your tooth, becomes infected, a root canal is often suggested.
+- Serious Dental Infection: If the pulp, which is the innermost layer of your tooth, becomes infected, a root canal is often suggested.
 However, if the infection is too severe, Dr. Newman may decide to remove the tooth and replace it once you’ve fully healed.

-What is the Procedure Like?
+What Is the Tooth Extraction Procedure Like?

-There are two types of extractions: simple and complex.
+There are two types of tooth extractions: simple and complex.
 Dr. Newman will begin by examining your tooth and determining which course of action he plans to take to remove it.
 You will receive local anesthesia to ensure you are comfortable throughout the procedure.

 Depending on how your tooth is situated in its socket, Dr. Newman will either use dental instruments to effectively move the tooth back and forth until it detaches, or he will make a small incision in your gums and remove the tooth in pieces if it has yet to erupt.
 This will make for an easier and smoother procedure.